wp-plugins/yith-custom-login/README.txt

 = Must I change the html of login page? =
 No, the style is applied to original html markup of wordpress login page.

+= What are the main changes in plugin translation? = Recently this plugin has been selected to be included in the "translate.wordpress.org" translate programme.
+In order to import correctly the plugin strings in the new system, we had to change the text domain form 'yit' to 'yith-custom-login'.
+Once the plugin will be imported in the translate.wordpress.org system, the translations of other languages will be downloaded directly from WordPress, without using any .po and .mo files.
+Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
+During this transition step, .po and .mo files will be used as always, but in order to be recognized by WordPress, they will need to have a new nomenclature, renaming them in: yith-custom-login-.po yith-woocommerce-ajax-navigation-.mo.
+For example, if your language files were named yit-en_GB.po and yit-en_GB.mo, you will just have to rename them respectively as yith-custom-login-en_GB.po and yith-custom-login-en_GB.mo.

 == Screenshots ==

 1. The default custom login page
 2. The general settings

 == Changelog ==

+= 1.1.0 =

+* Added: Support to new translate.wordpress.org program
+* Added: 'yith-custom-login' languages file
+* Updated: language file
+* Removed: All 'yit' languages file

+= 1.0.3 =

+* Fixed: Reflected Cross-Site Scripting (XSS)

 = 1.0.2 =